MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-onboard.md

 3. In the **Select operating system to start onboarding process** list, select an operating system.

 4. Under **Deployment method**, select an option.
 Follow the links and prompts to onboard your organization's devices.
 Need help?
-See [Onboarding methods](#onboarding-methods).
+See [Onboarding methods](#onboarding-methods) (in this article).

 ### Onboarding methods